SoumyaShyamoli/PortfolioProject/docs/incidents/2026-08-27-airflow-bootstrap-debugging.md

 paper.
 Each was only found by watching a real instance fail in a real, network-restricted environment.
-This is a record of what went wrong, in the order it was found, because the *shape* of the debugging is more instructive than any single fix
+This is a record of what went wrong, in the order it was found, because the *shape* of the debugging is more instructive than any single fix.

 ## Failure 1 — the log lied